swscrum/ATT-CK_Scenario/README.md

 # Attack scenario

+( _This repository was created from an original private repository to share the code publicly since the original one had internal data and secrets.
+The commit history has been preserved, but pull requests, issues, and other internal discussions have not been migrated._ )

 This project is about an custom attack scenario to showcase IT security demonstrations.

 Currently, it consists of an attacker client (Kali Linux), a router container that simulates the edge of the network, a victim webserver, victim Ubuntu workstations (one with an XFCE desktop), and an internal PostgreSQL database server (`db-internal`).
 The network is split into three router-controlled zones: `public_net` (attacker side), `dmz_net` (the webserver), and `internal_net` (workstations + database).
 All cross-zone traffic traverses the router, which forwards only port 80 inbound to the webserver.